 Standard stations will follow SEAMAP sampling protocols with an oblique bongo tow to a maximum depth of 200 m, a 10 min neuston tow, and a CTD profile to a maximum depth of 200 m.
-In addition, a 10 min subsurface tow (Spanish neuston) will be conducted at each station using a neuston net frame with a 0.500 mm mesh net.
+The MOCNESS will be used during both legs of the survey.
+In addition, the TSG and CUFES will be in use throughout the survey.

 Prior to arrival at the first station the SBE 9/11 plus CTD and the SEACAT SBE 19 CTD (with a weight) will be deployed in water depth greater than 100 m in order to test the functionality of the winches, hydraulics, CTD array, and SEACAT.
 Any problems encountered during the test can then be corrected prior to arriving on the first station.
 The Chief Engineer will be made aware of expected time of arrival at the first station so the salt water pumps can be turned on and ready.
+Saltwater supply will be needed on the back deck and starboard deployment area for rinse down of gear.
+Ample pressure will be needed for rinse down of the plankton nets and may have to be increased during the survey if the pressure is not adequate.

 Communication between the scientists and the bridge while on station will be accomplished via hand held radios.
 During rough weather, the watch leader and OOD with consultation from the ship's crew will determine which sampling gear can be deployed safely.
-The FPC should be notified of any change to station location or delays to sampling due to mechanical, medical, or weather issues as well.
+The FPC or watch leader should be notified of any change to station location or delays to sampling due to mechanical, medical, or weather issues as well.